Mohid-Water-Modelling-System/MOHID-Lagrangian/README.md

 ![Vigo3D](https://github.com/RBCanelas/MOHID-Lagrangian/blob/dev/docs/Vigo3D_noDiffusion.gif)

-*3D passive tracers on a MOHID operational currents solution in Vigo region, Galiza, Spain.*
+*3D passive tracers on a [MOHID](http://www.mohid.com) operational currents solution in Vigo region, Galiza, Spain.*

 ![Atlantic1](https://github.com/RBCanelas/MOHID-Lagrangian/blob/dev/docs/Atlantic_2016_2017_density.gif)

-*Floating passive tracers on a CMEMS Atlantic currents solution.*
+*Floating passive tracers on a [CMEMS](http://marine.copernicus.eu/) Atlantic currents solution.*

 MOHIDLagragian is a both a library for the [MOHID Water Modelling System](http://www.mohid.com) and a standalone program.
-The library implements all the necessary tools to generate a comprehensive Lagrangian tracer model, with sources, sinks, particle types and several options for forcing and I/O.
+The library implements the necessary tools to generate a comprehensive Lagrangian tracer model, with sources, sinks, particle types and several options for forcing and I/O.

 The MOHIDLagrangian program is a specific implementation of the library, designed as a post-processing or online tool, ready to be forced with other models.